Nash multiplicities and resolution invariants: Rees algebras and their use in resolution of singularities

 \begin{Def} Let $\mathcal{G}_1$ and $\mathcal{G}_2$ be two Rees algebras.
 We denote by $\mathcal{G}_1\odot \mathcal{G}_2$ the smallest Rees algebra containing both of them.
 If $\mathcal{G}_1=R[f_1W^{n_1},\ldots ,f_rW^{n_r}]$ and $\mathcal{G}_2=R[g_1W^{m_1},\ldots ,g_lW^{m_l}]$, then $\mathcal{G}_1\odot \mathcal{G}_2=R[f_1W^{n_1},\ldots ,f_rW^{n_r},g_1W^{m_1},\ldots ,g_lW^{m_l}]$.
 If $\mathcal{G}_2'=R'[g_1W^{m_1},\ldots ,g_lW^{m_l}]$, where $R'\subset R$ is a subring, by abuse of notation we will sometimes denote by $\mathcal{G}_1\odot \mathcal{G}_2'$ the Rees algebra $\mathcal{G}_1\odot \mathcal{G}_2$, where $\mathcal{G}_2$ is the extension of $\mathcal{G}_2'$ to a Rees algebra over $R$. \end{Def}

 \begin{Par}\textbf{Notations and Conventions} From now on we will assume $k$ to be a field of characteristic zero, unless otherwise stated.
-We will also assume $R$ to be a regular $k$-algebra of finite type, or $V$ to be a regular scheme over $k$. \end{Par}
+We will also assume $R$ to be a smooth $k$-algebra, or $V$ to be a smooth scheme over $k$. \end{Par}

 \begin{Def} Let $\mathcal{G}$ be a Rees algebra over $R$.
 The \textit{singular locus} of $\mathcal{G}$, Sing$(\mathcal{G})$, is the closed set given by all the points $\xi \in \mathrm{Spec}(R)$ such that $\nu _{\xi }(I_l)\geq l$, $\forall l\in \mathbb{N}$.\footnote{Here $\nu _{\xi}(I)$ denotes the order of the ideal $I$ in the regular local ring $R_{\mathcal{M}_{\xi }}$, where $\mathcal{M}_{\xi }$ is the ideal defining the point $\xi $.} Equivalently, if $\mathcal{G}=R[f_1W^{n_1},\ldots ,f_rW^{n_r}]$, then it can be shown (\cite[Proposition 1.4]{E_V}) that